opensearch-project/opensearch-ci/README.md

    1. `cdk deploy OpenSearch-CI-Dev -c useSsl=true -c runWithOidc=true`
 1. Continue with [next steps](#dev-deployment)

-#### Setup OpenId Connect (OIDC) via Federate
+#### Setup Authentication using OpenId Connect (OIDC) or GitHub Authentication
+There are 3 types of authentication that can be used with this setup.
+The code modifies the [securityRealm](https://www.jenkins.io/doc/book/security/managing-security/#enabling-security) setting of jenkins.
+1. **Default**: Adopts whatever is mentioned in the [initial jenkins.yaml](resources/baseJenkins.yaml) file.
+Defaults to 'Jenkins Own User Database'.
+1. **OpenID Connect**: User any OpenID Connect provider to the jenkins.
+Steps:
    1. Locate the secret manager arns in the ci-config-stack outputs
-1. Update the secret value ([see docs](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/put-secret-value.html)) for the `OIDCClientIdSecret` with the credentials as json as follows:
+   1. Update the secret value ([see docs](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/put-secret-value.html)) for the `authConfigValueSecret` with the credentials as json as follows:
-   1. JSON format
+   JSON format
    ```
     {
         "clientId": "example_id",